-First identified are Existing Infrastructure Systems, Challenges or Constraints.
-These are followed by the Capital Improvement Plan - Investments Related to the LCP.
+First identified are Existing

+Infrastructure Systems, Challenges

+or Constraints.
+These are followed

+by the Capital Improvement Plan -

+Investments Related to the LCP.

 The Capital Facilities Plan included is offered for planning purposes only and cannot be used as a thorough financial forecasting tool.
 A more accurate forecasting tool is the Five-Year Capital Improvement Budget of Projected Capital Needs that is presented in each year's Annual Town Meeting warrant, however, even this document changes from year-to-year as needs change.
-The most recent Five-Year Capital Improvement Budget of Projected Capital Improvement Budget of Projected Capital Improvement Budget of Projected Capital Needs that is presented in each year's Annual Town Meeting warrant, however, even this document changes from year-to-year as needs change.
 The most recent Five-Year Capital Improvement Budget of Projected Capital Needs from the 2023 Annual Town Meeting is included.